A General Pairwise Comparison Model for Extremely Sparse Networks: Abstract

 \section{Abstract}

-Statistical inference using pairwise comparison data has been an effective approach to analyzing complex and sparse networks.
-In this paper we propose a general framework for modeling the mutual interaction in a network, which enjoys ample flexibility in terms of parametrization.
-Within this setup, we establish that the maximum likelihood estimator (MLE) for the latent scores of the subjects is uniformly consistent under a near-minimal condition on network sparsity.
+Statistical inference using pairwise comparison data is an effective approach to analyzing large-scale sparse networks.
+In this paper, we propose a general framework to model the mutual interactions in a network, which enjoys ample flexibility in terms of model parametrization.
+Under this setup, we show that the maximum likelihood estimator for the latent score vector of the subjects is uniformly consistent under a near-minimal condition on network sparsity.
 This condition is sharp in terms of the leading order asymptotics describing the sparsity.
-The proof utilizes a novel chaining technique based on the error-induced metric as well as careful counting of comparison graph structures.
-Our results guarantee that the MLE is a valid estimator for inference in large-scale comparison networks where data is asymptotically deficient.
-Numerical simulations are provided to complement the theoretical analysis.
+Our analysis utilizes a novel chaining technique and illustrates an important connection between graph topology and model consistency.
+Our results guarantee that the maximum likelihood estimator is justified for estimation in large-scale pairwise comparison networks where data are asymptotically deficient.
+Simulation studies are provided in support of our theoretical findings.